digipost/juridisk/digipost-personvernerklaering-engelsk.md

 ## 1. BRIEF PRESENTATION OF DIGIPOST AND RELATIONSHIP TO NORWAY POST AS THE DATA CONTROLLER

-Digipost is Norway Post’s digital mailbox.
+Digipost is Posten Bring’s digital mailbox.
 As a private individual, you can receive and store digital mail through this service.
-Thus Norway Post owns the Digipost service and Norway Post is the data controller for all personal data about you that we receive when you start using Digipost services.
+Thus Posten Bring owns the Digipost service and Posten Bring is the data controller for all personal data about you that we receive when you start using Digipost services.

 As a user of Digipost, you have access to your mailbox either via our website or via Digipost’s own app.
 This privacy policy applies both when using the website and when using the Digipost app.

-Norway Post is the data controller in accordance with Norwegian privacy legislation and is responsible for ensuring that the processing of personal data is carried out in a responsible and legal manner in accordance with the regulations.
+Posten Bring is the data controller in accordance with Norwegian privacy legislation and is responsible for ensuring that the processing of personal data is carried out in a responsible and legal manner in accordance with the regulations.

-Norway Post has appointed a separate data protection officer whom you can contact if you have any questions about how your personal data is processed, and you can get help with exercising your rights under the Personal Data Act.
+Posten Bring has appointed a separate data protection officer whom you can contact if you have any questions about how your personal data is processed, and you can get help with exercising your rights under the Personal Data Act.

-You can contact Norway Post’s data protection officer at [personvernombud@posten.no](mailto:personvernombud@posten.no).
+You can contact Posten Bring’s data protection officer at [personvernombud@posten.no](mailto:personvernombud@posten.no).

 ## 2. DIGIPOST LOOKS AFTER YOUR DOCUMENTS AND PERSONAL DATA